Thunder Sounds

 In this age since the Fall, the differences between men and women are no longer strictly about their roles within a singular purpose (dominion in God’s image), but are also differences in the frustrations we experience with life led under the curse on the way to death.
 The things our natures were made to pursue are subject to struggle, are always out of reach, and then we die.
 So, we owe it to our husbands, our wives, and our children, by way of being examples of love, to understand the frustrations our mates experience because of the curse.

 Husbands and wives do not experience the frustrations of life and death in the brokenness of this world in the same way.
 With patience and consideration we can make each other’s world better than it would otherwise be by understanding the burden our spouse experiences because of the curse.
 Jesus has broken that curse, but we can't get back to the unbrokenness of Eden in this life.
-We can, however, with love and understanding live by the light of faith, together, rather than walking by sight darkened by the curse, apart.
+We can, however, with love and understanding live by the light of faith, and be help each other succeed despite brokenness, as we walk through this darkened age together.

 Saturday, October 15, 2022